SimplexCC/sell-docs/source/includes/reference/_get-quote-lq.md

 ### base_currency ###
 #### (Currency, **required**)

-The currency to convert from: this is the currency you are buying from the end-user.
+The currency to convert from: this is the currency the end-user wishes to sell.

 ### base_amount ###
 #### (MoneyAmount, **required** if `quote_amount` is missing, or missing otherwise)

 The amount of `base_currency` units, in millionths of a unit, the end-user wishes to sell.

-If this is present then `quote_amount` is missing, and the end-user is asking how many `quote_currency` units they will receive for selling you `base_amount` units of `base_currency`.
+If this is present then `quote_amount` is missing, and the end-user is asking how many `quote_currency` units they will receive for selling `base_amount` units of `base_currency`.

-If this is missing then `quote_amount` is present, and the end-user is asking many `base_currency` units they need to sell you in order to receive `quote_amount` units of `quote_currency`.
+If this is missing then `quote_amount` is present, and the end-user is asking how many `base_currency` units they need to sell in order to receive `quote_amount` units of `quote_currency`.

 ### quote_currency ###
 #### (Currency, **required**)